icejean/orange3-glueviz/README.md

 7. The file AddressSeg.py is examples of geocoding with several major providers in China, you should replace the access key of provider www.tianditu.gov.cn with your own in it.

+8. There're  four examples of Orange Geo in the ./geo/example directory. covid-19.py prepares data for covid-19-CN-Cities.ows with admin0`2, and ChinaCountyExample.py prepares data for ChinaCountyExample.ows with admin0`3 and GuangDongTownsExample.ows with admin0~4.
+The covid-19-USA.ows is admin0~2 in animation.
+ Data needed for the examples is in ./geo/example/data, you may need to modify the ows files for the change of data directory.